- Program Education

 - Grant Period April 1, 2002–March 31, 2003

 - Geographic Focus Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont

 About this grant

-The Intermediary Support for Organizing Communities (ISO) program serves low-income neighborhoods by providing seed grants and technical assistance to emerging community-based organizations.
-The program was established in 1979 to increase citizen participation in democratic processes, especially in low-income communities.
-Since then, it has evolved into a community organizing strategy that seeks to build and strengthen the institutional capacity of neighborhood-development organizations.Funding will enable the Community Training and Assistance Center to provide grants, training and technical assistance to emerging community organizations in the Northeast.
-Its role as an intermediary is to identify emerging groups for support, administer a small grants program, coordinate grantee technical assistance, organize grantee meetings, maintain program data and records, assist with project evaluation activities and participate in network meetings.The center has been a participant in the program since 1984 and is one of six intermediary organizations receiving grants as part of Mott’s 2004 ISO program.
+The Intermediary Support for Organizing Communities (ISO) program was established in 1979 to increase citizen participation in democratic processes, especially in low-income communities.
+Since then, it has evolved into a community organizing strategy that seeks to build and strengthen the institutional capacity of emerging community-based and neighborhood-development organizations.Funding will enable the center to provide grants, training and technical assistance to emerging community organizations in the Northeast.
+Its role as an intermediary is to identify emerging groups for support, administer a small grants program, coordinate the provision of grantee technical assistance, organize grantee meetings, maintain program data and participate in network meetings.The Community Training and Assistance Center, a participant in the program since 1984, is one of six intermediary organizations receiving grants as part of Mott’s 2002 ISO program.